Temps and termites are on the rise. Schedule your free inspection today.

 Did you know that this behavior of sexual cannibalism is what inspired the name for widow spiders, such as the black widow?

-The peacock spider, Maratus volans, perform a dance as part of their mating ritual and it kind of looks like the YMCA.
+You probably think we are being ridiculous right now, but it’s true!
+Peacock spiders, Maratus volans, perform a dance as part of their mating ritual, and it kind of looks like the YMCA.
 To add to this, the bright colors found on their abdomen make this a great spectacle to watch.

-Unfortunately, if the male spider’s rendition of the YMCA doesn’t impress the female she will attempt to attack, kill and even eat him.
+Unfortunately, if the male spider’s rendition of the YMCA doesn’t impress the female, she will attempt to attack, kill, and even eat him.

 Yes, you read that right, spider silk is actually really strong.
-It may seem weak and brittle but that is only due to how thin it is.
+It may seem weak and brittle, but that is only due to how thin it is.

 The silk in a spider’s web is actually five times stronger than a strand of steel the same thickness.
 It is also believed that a spider web made of strands as thick as a pencil could stop an airplane in flight!